Healthy Schools Plus (2009-2013)

-Healthy Schools Plus is a three year programme fully funded by NHS Wiltshire since 2009.
-The aim of the programme is to work with schools (specifically those in areas of deprivation where there are significant health inequalities) to address health issues that affect the local community, the school community and identified vulnerable groups (Children in Challenging Circumstances).
+Healthy Schools Plus was a three year programme, funded by NHS Wiltshire.
+The programme engaged and supported schools (specifically those in areas of deprivation and significant health inequalities) to address health issues that affect the local community.
+The school community also identified vulnerable groups (Children in Challenging Circumstances).

-Schools involved in the programme set healthier behaviour outcomes they would like to achieve for their children and young people.
-Schools are provided with Local Health Data to enable them to select the health issues that most affect their community area.
+Schools involved in the programme set healthier behaviour outcomes to achieve for their children and young people.
+Schools were provided with Local Health Data to enable them to select the health issues that most affected their community area.

 Baseline data was collected and targets were set with milestones to mark progress over a two year period.
 Schools then implemented interventions to address the health behaviours they aim to encourage, using evidence-based approaches where possible.
 Local support materials were developed for schools engaged in the programme.